 Evaluation System

 Once Pytifex finds a disagreement — code where type checkers produce different verdicts — it needs to determine which checker is right.
-This page explains the multi-tiered evaluation system that establishes ground truth.
+This page explains the two-tier objective evaluation system that establishes ground truth.

 Design Philosophy